nickbrandt/GitLab/doc/channel.md

-# Terminal support
+# Websocket channel support

-In some cases, GitLab can provide in-browser terminal access to an environment (which is a running server or container, onto which a project has been deployed) through a WebSocket.
-Workhorse manages the WebSocket upgrade and long-lived connection to the terminal for the environment, which frees up GitLab to process other requests.
+In some cases, GitLab can provide in-browser terminal access to an environment (which is a running server or container, onto which a project has been deployed), or even access to services running in CI through a WebSocket.
+Workhorse manages the WebSocket upgrade and long-lived connection to the websocket connection, which frees up GitLab to process other requests.

 This document outlines the architecture of these connections.